Helsinki-NLP/OPUS-repository/doc/JobManagement.md

 ```

 TODO: Should we require the `admin` user for that?
 How do we find the actual job that is queued and the user who submitted the job?
 Search in metadata for the Job ID?

+# TODO

+* better use of user priveliges
+* list only jobs for the given user (use metadata search?)
+* improve error reporting and status updates